 I’ve been blogging quite a bit about SEO lately, and in my own marketing have certainly shifted to place my focus on SEO over social media (at least for now).
 It’s all very well me chattering on about the importance and power of SEO, but it doesn’t really help you to actually do it.
 Today I’m fixing that with everything you need to know to become an SEO Hero.

 And when I say everything, I mean everything.
-This is an exhaustive guide including a lot of great information, so if you prefer to download it as a free eBook and read through it at your leisure you can do so by clicking here.
+This is an exhaustive guide including a lot of great information, so if you prefer to download it as a free eBook and read through it at your leisure you can do so.

 Search engine optimisation is one of those topics a lot of bloggers and entrepreneurs find really tough.